-The monthly compensation paid by the Company to Mr. Wilder for his services as director and member of the Audit Committee of the Company is the U.S. equivalent of CAD\$2,000.
+The monthly compensation paid by the Company to Mr. Wilder for his services as director, Chairman of the Audit Committee and member of the GNC Committee of the Company is the U.S. equivalent of CAD\$5,000.
 Mr. Wilder and the Company did not enter into a Director Compensation Agreement.